dahalaashish/Foundation-of-Computer-Science/Task3/README.md

 - Insert anomalies
 - Deletion anomalies

   These issues negatively affect data consistency and scalability.
+---
+## Normalization Process
+### Types
+**First Normal Form(1NF)**
+- Each column contains atomic (single) values.
+- No repeating groups or multiple values in one cell.
+- Each record is unique.

+**Second Normal Form(2NF)**
+- Must be in 1NF.
+- Removed partial dependencies.
+- Ensured non-key attributes depend fully on primary key.

+**Third Normal Form(3NF)**
+- Must be in 2NF
+- Removed transitive dependencies
+- Created separate entities for independent data
+---
 ### ER Diagram
 The final database structure consists of the following entities: